Royal Photographic Society: Distinctions and qualifications

-These require the submission of evidence – photographs or written – which is assessed by competent panels before they are awarded by the Society's Council.
+These require the submission of evidence, photographs or writtenm which is assessed by competent panels before they are awarded by the Society's Council.
 The society also awards honorary fellowship, HonFRPS, to the persons who distinguished themselves in the field of photography.
 Usually, those awarded are famous and extremely known photographers in the field of art photography.
 Every year, no more than eight persons are awarded HonFRPS, including society incoming president and recipients of society's Progress and Centenary Medals.

 In addition, the Society's Imaging Scientist Qualifications provide a structure leading to professional qualifications for engineers, scientists, and technologists whose professional activities are concerned with quantitative or mechanic aspects of imaging systems or their applications.
 These are broken down into four levels;